AdventureTodo/AdventureTodoList/README.md

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category:**
+Social Networking / Productivity
 - **Mobile:**
+This app would be primarily developed for mobile but would be beneficial to have it on Watch and computer.
 - **Story:**
+This app is designed for people who use to procrastinate and lack motivation to get things done.
+The goal of this app design is to make the jobs seems less painful and offer more reward and happniess to user when they complete their tasks.
 - **Market:**
+Any individual could choose to use this app.

 - **Habit:**

 - **Scope:**
+We first want to focus on the basic todo list functionally, such as create a task, set a deadline, and send notification.
+Then, we want to implement a reward system that user can buy collections with the tasks they complished.
+Finally, it would be nice to have a friend circle functionality so that user can find their study groups.

 ## Product Spec